apohllo/nlp/9-neural.md

 5. Using dense vector representation requires computing the dense vectors for all passages in the dataset.
    These vectors might be stored in document stores such as [FAISS](https://github.com/facebookresearch/faiss) for faster retrieval, especially when the dataset is very large (does not fit into memory).
+6. Pr@n and Rc@n meen *precision at n* and *recall at n*.
+They are computed by retrieving `n` top documents and computing the metrics in a regular way.
+E.g. if among 3 retrieved documents there are 2 valid documents out of 5, Pr@3 is 2/3 = 66% and Rc@3 is 2/5 = 40%.